Sir Wilfrid Lawson, 2nd Baronet, of Brayton: Egyptian crisis

 They would have had his right hon. friend the Secretary of State for the Home Department (Sir William Harcourt), (laughter and cheers) stumping the country and denouncing Government by ultimatum.
 They would have had the noble Marquesss, the Secretary of State for India (Lord Hartington) moving a Resolution condemning the proceeding's taken behind the back of Parliament.
 (Cheers from the Irish Members.)
 They would have had the President of the Board of Trade (Joseph Chamberlain) summoning the caucus.
 (Cheers and laughter.)
 They would have had the other right hon.
 Gentleman, the Member for Birmingham, the Chancellor of the Duchy of Lancaster (John Bright) declaiming in the Town Hall of Birmingham against the wicked Tory Government; and as for the Prime Minister, they all knew there would not have been a railway train, (cheers and laughter) passing a roadside station, that he would not have pulled up to proclaim the doctrine of non-intervention as the duty of the Government.
 (Laughter and cheers from the Irish Members).
 It was perfectly abominable to see men whom they respected, whom they believed in, whom they had placed in power, overturning every principle they had professed, carrying out a policy that was abhorrent to every lover of justice and of right.

 As quickly as Gladstone began to solve one problem another arrived in the Sudan.
 In 1881, an obscure tribesman and religious zealot named Muhammad Ahmad, proclaimed himself the Mahdi, who initiated a Jihad against the Egyptian military occupation.
 After 50,000 Mahdist tribesmen annihilated a 10,000-strong Egyptian army under the command of a reluctant British mercenary, general William Hicks Pasha, the Cabinet fully understood the serious nature of their involvement in Egypt.
 This resulted in the dispatch of General Charles George Gordon to oversee the evacuation of Khartoum.
-After supporting a policy of "rescue and retire" Lawson quickly withdrew his support he could find no relationship between what Gladstone described as "a small service to humanity," and the killing of thousands of Arabs.
+After supporting a policy of "rescue and retire" Lawson quickly withdrew his support; he could find no relationship between what was described by Gladstone as "a small service to humanity," and the killing of thousands of Arabs.
 After the death of Gordon, Lawson applauded Gladstone's decision to evacuate Sudan.